abhashthapa/abt-ai-ebook-writer-ui/README.md

-# ABT E-Book Generator UI
+# ABT E-Book Writer UI

 This project is a GUI Python application for creating e-books using AI agents.
 It generates table of content, content, designs cover pages for the book and each chapters, and exports into separate and merged MD and PDF files.